MyDataShare/access-gateway/README.md

 For convenience's sake, a simple ready-to-use data provider is available with the AGW, in `agw/mock`-directory.

-As with AGW itself, the data provider is implemented with configuration over code-principle, with the routes to be defined as JSON objects.
+As with AGW itself, the data provider is implemented with configuration over code -principle, with the routes to be defined as JSON objects.

 ### Testing